High School Programs

 6th through 12th GRADE PROGRAMS

-Please be aware that for certain sessions, a TV/VCR or DVD player will be required.
+Please be aware that for certain sessions, a TV/DVD player or a computer with internet access and a projector will be required.

 If there is a scheduling conflict regarding use of A/V equipment, please notify us in advance so that we may change the program or the schedule.
 Also, please make sure the equipment is functioning properly before our visit.